MicrosoftDocs/power-platform/power-platform/admin/logging-power-automate.md

 - Power Automate
 - Dataverse.

-Administrators can filter for specific activities by via the **Activities**list.
+Administrators can filter for specific activities via the **Activities** list.
 You will find the Power Automate activities within this list.

 ## See audited events